paretoman/votekit/tutorial/voteCasters.md

 Some of the following is output from a vote caster.

 * for socialChoiceMethods
-  * votePop - the fraction of the population that voted as listed.
+  * voteFraction - the fraction of the population that voted as listed.
   * List of votes:
     * scoreVotes - a list of votes.
 Each vote has a score for each candidate.
     * rankingVotes - a list of votes.
 Each vote has a rank for each candidate.